There’s Lots More

 Sometimes, bad ground requires extra work.
 The seed may be cast while the ground is poor, but overtime the ground can be changed to the point where the falling seed now falls on fertile ground.

-Beyond comprehension (and selfishness), God spreads the of God liberally, not only so that no one may claim that they received nothing; God is generous and does so being that way.
+Beyond human comprehension (and selfishness), God spreads the of God liberally, not only so that no one may claim that they received nothing; God is generous and does so being that way.

 As we walk in this world, we need to look for God’s generous sowing.
 Help to be God’s co-laborers in sowing the seeds of love, hope, and faith.